jpmattern/seir-covid19/README.md

 - Not everyone who tests positive for COVID-19 goes to the hospital.
 - COVID-19 cases only die within the hospital.
 - Hospitalized COVID-19 patients have a shorter duration of their infectious period because they are less likely to expose others.
 However, they likely will shed live virus longer, especially if immuno-compromised.
-- It assumes social distancing lowers the contact rate by 60%.
-However, lifting the shelter in place orders could increase the contact rate anywhere from 0 to 20%.
-The model incorporates this during the time Shelter-In-Place was implemented on March 16th and then amended on May 1st.
 - The model does not account for spatial or network patterns.

 ## Instruction for running the model